top of page

 5. He Has His Own Book and Clothing Brand

 De Bruyne has a biography, written in 2014 called "Keep It Simple," which he contributed to the writing of.
-The book provides a detailed account of both his professional and personal life, with one highlight explaining how he became an Ambassador for the Special Olympics.
-The Belgian also owns a clothing range called KDB and is somewhat of a fashion icon on Social media.
+The book provides a detailed account of his professional and personal life, with one highlight explaining how he became an Ambassador for the Special Olympics.

-6. He Has Just One Nickname
+6. Kevin De Bruyne Has Just One Nickname

-Footballers are usually given a variety of nicknames throughout their careers and yet De Bruyne has just one.
+Footballers are usually given a variety of nicknames throughout their careers, and yet De Bruyne has just one.
 Amongst close friends, the Belgian's nickname is 'Tumble Dryer' due to his very dry manner when chatting via WhatsApp messages.
 "I get called Tumble Dryer," De Bruyne reveals.
 "Because whenever people text…I always reply with like two words."

 7. His Assist Stats Are Even Better Than You Think